-1. Institutional Commitment.
-Pre-doctoral training at Boston University School of Medicine (BUSM) includes both didactic course work in a focused area and an apprenticeship in which the graduate student trains under the supervision of one or more investigators who are qualified to fulfill the responsibilities of a mentor.
-The Division of Graduate Medical Sciences (GMS), home of the graduate programs at the BUSM supports the assertion that a positive mentoring relationship between the pre-doctoral student and the research advisor is a critical component of the student's preparation to become an independent and successful research scientist.
-In keeping with the AAMC compact between graduate students and their primary mentors, the Division of GMS recognizes that for those individuals who pursue a biomedical graduate degree there is the strong expectation to take responsibility for their own scientific and professional development.
+- 1. Institutional Commitment.
+GMS fosters an environment that is diverse, inclusive, and antiracist.
+Pre-doctoral training at Boston University School of Medicine (BUSM) includes both didactic course work in a focused area and an apprenticeship in which the graduate student trains under the supervision of one or more faculty members who are qualified to fulfill the responsibilities of a mentor.
+Graduate Medical Sciences (GMS), home of the graduate programs at the BUSM, supports the assertion that a positive mentoring relationship between the predoctoral student and the research advisor is a critical component of the student's preparation to becoming an independent and successful scientific professional.
+In keeping with the AAMC compact between graduate students and their primary mentors, GMS recognizes that for those individuals who pursue a biomedical graduate degree there is the strong expectation to take responsibility for their own scientific and professional development.
 Faculty who advise students are expected to fulfill the responsibilities of a mentor, including the provision of scientific training, guidance, instruction in the responsible conduct of research and research ethics, and financial support.
-The faculty advisor also performs a critical function as a scientific role model for the graduate student.
-In concert with students' training, the Division of GMS provides oversight for the length of study, program integrity, stipend levels, benefits (including health insurance), grievance procedures, and other matters relevant to the education of its graduate students.

-2. Quality of Training.
+The research advisor also performs a critical function as a scientific role model for the graduate student.
+In concert with students' training, GMS provides oversight for the length of study, program integrity, stipend levels, benefits (including health insurance), grievance procedures, and other matters relevant to the education of its graduate students. - 2.
+Quality of Training.
 Our goal is that individuals enrolled in GMS programs should be trained to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to good laboratory practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
-This is accomplished through programs offering relevant course offerings, research opportunities, including clear guidelines for performance assessment and close monitoring and guiding of graduate students through the course of their study.
+This goal is accomplished through programs offering relevant course offerings, research opportunities, including clear guidelines for performance assessment and close monitoring and guiding of graduate students through the course of their study.

-Training in career skills include critical thinking, grant preparation, scientific writing, presentation skills, working with others collaboratively, the responsible conduct of research and numerous other topics.
+Training in career skills includes critical thinking, grant preparation, scientific writing, presentation skills, working with others collaboratively, the responsible conduct of research and numerous other topics.

 3. Mentoring.
 Effective mentoring is critical for graduate school trainees as they begin their scientific careers.
-Faculty mentors should dedicate substantial time to graduate students to ensure their development in areas of scientific, developmental, and professional development.
-Faculty mentors should foster a relationship of mutual respect with graduate students, encouraging their individual development, offering constructive criticism as well as praise.
+Research advisors should dedicate substantial time to graduate students to ensure their development in areas of scientific, developmental, and professional development.
+Whether a faculty member acts as the primary research advisor or serves on a student's dissertation advisory committee, a relationship of mutual trust and respect between mentor and graduate student is essential for healthy interactions and to encourage individual growth.
+Faculty members should encourage a graduate student's individual development, offering constructive criticism as well as praise.
 As an exemplary role model, the mentor also serves as a primary influence in providing an example of high ethical standards.
-In essence, the faculty mentor is a role model who will not only help prepare the student to become a successful scientist, the mentor will help shape the student to also become an effective mentor to future graduate students.
+In essence, the research advisor is a role model who will not only help prepare the student to become a successful scientific professional, the mentor will help shape the student to also become an effective mentor to future graduate students.

-4. Career Development.
-Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industry, government and research careers.
-A series of formal and informal venues should exist to assist students in their career exploration and professional development.

-5. Code of Conduct.
-The following commitments will form the basis for our code of conduct in the Division of GMS for both students and graduate faculty.
+- 4. Career Development.
+Graduate students must have training experiences of sufficient breadth to ensure that they are prepared to pursue a wide range of professional career options in academia, industry, clinical, government and research careers.
+A series of formal and informal venues should exist to assist students in their career exploration and professional development. - 5.
+Code of Conduct.
+The following commitments will form the basis for our code of conduct in GMS for both students and graduate faculty.